Login

 Owner of Made Tea

-‘We are very grateful for the support we received from PUM and HBF.
-The machines allowed me to speed up the production process ‘from farm to cup’.
-In the near future, I would really appreciate receiving PUM’s support in setting up an incubation training programme on organic farming for woman cooperatives.’
+“We are grateful for the collaboration with PUM and the grant from HBF.
+The machines allowed me to speed up the productions process ‘from farm to cup’.
+In the near future I would really appreciate receiving PUM’s support in setting up an incubation training programme on organic farming for woman cooperatives.”